jkenlooper/puzzle-massive/docs/development.md

 ### Building the `dist/` files

-The Javascript and CSS files in the `dist/` directory are built from the source files in `src/` by running the `npm run build` command.
+The javascript and CSS files in the `dist/` directory are built from the source files in `src/` by running the `npm run build` command.
 This uses [webpack](https://webpack.js.org/) and is configured with the `webpack.config.js`.
 The entry file is `src/index.ts` and following that the main site bundle (`site.bundle.js`, `site.css`) is built from `src/site/index.js`.

-The source files for Javascript and CSS are organized mostly as components.
-The `src/site/` being an exception as it includes CSS and Javascript used across the whole site.
+The source files for javascript and CSS are organized mostly as components.
+The `src/site/` being an exception as it includes CSS and javascript used across the whole site.
 Each component includes its own CSS (if applicable) and the CSS classes follow the
 [SUIT CSS naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md).